associationforsoftwaretesting/navigating/navigatingcdt.md

 _Navigating the World as a Context-Driven Tester_ provides responses to common questions and statements about testing from a context-driven perspective.

-The book will be a particularly useful resource for those new to context-driven testing, akin to an FAQ for day-to-day situations and how to approach them.
-It will also serve as a reference guide, with answers linking out to broader and deeper information on each topic.
+The e-book was designed to act as an FAQ for the day-to-day situations a tester may find themselves in and how to approach them from a context-driven perspective.

-The book is coordinated and collated by testing practitioner and long-standing AST member Dr Lee Hawkins, using input from both AST members and the broader testing community via Twitter, LinkedIn, Slack and the AST mailing list.
-We are glad to provide an opportunity for testers to contribute to a useful reference piece and all contributions are [attributed](#contributors).
+The book was coordinated and collated by testing practitioner and long-standing AST member [Dr Lee Hawkins](https://www.linkedin.com/in/lee-hawkins-3574148).
+The content was crowdsourced, starting early in 2021 and the final edit was made in August 2024 after some 28 requests for contributions.
+These requests were made across multiple platforms, including Twitter (X), LinkedIn, Slack (viz. in the AST and Rapid Software Testing channels), Mastodon and the AST mailing list.
+All contributions are [attributed](#contributors).

 <h2 id="content">Responding to questions or statements around testing</h2>